Jmwofford/babyDiv_WDI-curriculum/instructor_notes/css/css-box-model.md

 - Adjust element spacing using padding and margin
 - Create floating elements to position content removed from the standard document flow
 - Explain the difference between and use cases of static, relative, fixed, & absolute positioning
-- Create a page with multicolumn layout
+- Create a page with multi-column layout

 ## Preparation
 *Before this lesson, students should already be able to:*